 However, if there is one worksheet in the Excel file, then just one .csv file would be created.

-6. C# Export to .XML File:
+6. C# Export to .XML File

 We can export our Excel file data into .XML file format.
 The below code will export sample.xlsx file data into a .xml file.
-It will create three XML files because sample.xlsx has three worksheets, same as in the earlier example.
+It will create three XML files because sample.xlsx has three worksheets, as in the earlier example.

 using IronXL;